 CREDIT CRITERIA for ENROLLING at MADISON HIGH

-To continue on into third trimester at Madison Jr. High, a student must successfully complete 6 credits from the previous two trimesters.
+To continue on in the third trimester at Madison Jr. High, a student must successfully complete 6 credits from the previous two trimesters.
 Students who fail to meet the six credit requirement will be required to enroll at Central High School.
 For a student to be enrolled at Madison High School, a student must successfully complete 11 credits from their 9th grade year.
 Students who don’t have 11 credits by August 1 will be required to enroll at Central High School for at least the first trimester to get caught up and earn sufficient credit to qualify for enrollment at Madison High School.

 Students who do not have the required credits each year have the following options:

 - Complete classes through an accredited online service (Madison Online/ Accelerate Education or other online option)

 - Complete classes while attending Central High School.

 - Take summer school classes (limited to 2 credits)

 TEACHER AIDE CREDITS

 Only two credits of T.A. (office, library or teacher aide) are allowed for graduation.